RebelToolbox/RebelDocumentation/tutorials/best_practices/notifications.rst

 Notifications
 =============

-Every Object in Godot implements a
-:ref:`_notification <class_Object_method__notification>` method.
+Every Object in Rebel Engine implements a :ref:`_notification <class_Object_method__notification>` method.
 Its purpose is to allow the Object to respond to a variety of engine-level callbacks that may relate to it.
 For example, if the engine tells a